modernxmpp/modernxmpp/docs/client/protocol.md

 - [XEP-0333](https://xmpp.org/extensions/xep-0333.html): Chat Markers -
   to signal that messages have been shown to the user.

+### Notifications

+Avoid notifications while activity from another client is detected via Carbons.
+Combine with Chat Marker tracking to determine whether to notify after activity ceases, with some timeout.

 ## File transfer

 Transferring a file from A to B is surprisingly a non-trivial problem for the internet, it seems.